-During Windows 11 installation you may encounter a cFosSpeed Driver error that prevents installation. cFosSpeed program is integrated into the existing internet connection.
-It helps to optimize data transfer and speed with Traffic Shaping and Prioritization on select PCs.
-The cFosSpeed is belonged to cFos Software GmbH and is stored in the C:\Program Files directory in Windows PC.
-If your PC is affected by this error then don’t worry.
+During Windows 11 installation, you may encounter a cFosSpeed Driver error that prevents installation. cFosSpeed program is integrated into the existing internet connection.
+It helps optimize data transfer and speed with Traffic Shaping and Prioritization on select PCs.
+The cFosSpeed is belonged to cFos Software GmbH and is stored in the C:\Program Files directory on Windows PC.
+If your PC is affected by this error, then don’t worry.
 Here we have discussed several methods to resolve the issue so that you can complete the Windows 11 update process.

 How to Fix cFosSpeed Driver Windows 11 Update Error?

 If you see the message “Your PC has a service that isn’t ready for this version of Windows 10, and a new version is available, ” you can fix the issue by updating the cFosSpeed Driver.
 To update the Driver on your PC, you have to visit here.
 Now download and install the latest version of the cFosSpeed Driver.

 If the above method did not work for you, you could uninstall the driver from the PC.
 To uninstall cFosSpeed, follow the below steps: